 In addition to the duties described above: East Foundation interns can expect to assist with the education and outreach program; management of facilities, infrastructure, security, and service; and in administrative processes.

-Wildlife interns are required to complete a project during their internship.
-This project should focus in wildlife management in semi-arid rangelands.
+Directed Project: Wildlife interns are required to complete a project during their internship.
+This project should focus on wildlife management in semi-arid rangelands.
 Interns will work as a team to assist with each other’s projects under the supervision of their advisor.
 In addition, interns will be taught basic GPS and GIS skills to assist with field work.

 Please send the following documents to firstname.lastname@example.org with "Wildlife Internship" in the subject line: